FAQs

 A Core Participant is an individual or organisation with a significant interest in the Inquiry’s work.
 They have specific rights, including receiving relevant disclosure and making opening or closing statements at hearings.

 The Chair can designate Core Participants at any stage.
-Details of how to apply will be published in due course.
+The Inquiry’s Core Participant Protocol outlines the role of a Core Participant and how to apply to become one in the Independent Inquiry into Grooming Gangs.

 What happens when an individual or organisation is not designated as a core participant – are they still able to participate in the Inquiry?